Woodshed-Technology-LLC/woodshed-site/README.md

     As designers and developers, we're used to working with certain technologies, and many frameworks support the same tools we use in other projects.
 This allows us to avoid context switching as much as possible, which helps us stay productive.

-Also, we might choose to add a blog to woodshed.tech.
-This is the kind of feature that is hard to build without a framework, and if we start with a framework from the beginning, it will be easier to incorporate a blog if and when we decided to do so.
+It's also prudent to look ahead at how a project might grow, and whether the initial setup can meet future demands.
+For example, we might choose to add a blog to woodshed.tech.
+This is the kind of feature that is hard to build without a framework, and if we start with a framework from the beginning, it will be easier to incorporate a blog if and when we decide to do so.

 ### Rendering methods

 Once we decided that it was worth it to use a web framework for woodshed.tech, the next choice we needed to make was which framework to use.
-Frameworks describe themselves as having a few ways of rendering webpages, commonly described by the acronyms _SSG_, _SSR_, and _CSR_.
+Frameworks describe themselves as having a few ways of "rendering" webpages, or turning them into something the browser can display for the user.
+These rendering methods are commonly described by the acronyms **SSG**, **SSR**, and **CSR**.

 -   **Static site generation (SSG)**

-    SSG is where a framework creates a set of HTML, JavaScript and CSS files that can be put onto a file server and deployed as a public website.
-The content is "static", meaning it doesn't change depending on who is viewing it.
-The code is organized in templates, which can take in some data and use it to populate the pages so they can be prepared for serving to the user ahead of time.
+    SSG is where a framework creates a set of HTML, JavaScript and CSS files _before_ the user requests them by loading the site in a browser.
+The content is "static", meaning it doesn't change depending on who is viewing it or when it is being viewed.
+The code is typically organized in templates, which can take in some data and use it to populate each individual page.

 -   **Server-side rendering (SSR)**

-    In contrast to static site generation, SSR builds the response _at request time_.
-When a user loads the page in the browser, the server can fetch "dynamic" content, typically from a database, and use it to populate the page.
+    In contrast to static site generation, SSR is a process where the server builds the response _when the user requests it_.
+When a user loads the site in a browser, the server can fetch "dynamic" content, typically from a database, and use it to populate the page.
 Among other things, this enables user-specific data which can be protected by a login, or "authentication."

 -   **Client-side rendering (CSR)**

     Another way to render dynamic, user-specific data into a webpage is to use client-side rendering.
 This means that the server sends a small, mostly empty HTML document to the user along with a JS file.
 The JS code then pulls in data from one or more API servers and uses it to modify the HTML.
-This means it can also support authenticated data, like SSR.
+This means it can also support authenticated data, similar to SSR.

 These rendering methods can be blended together, and the boundaries can get blurry.
 Also, some frameworks can support more than one rendering method, but they often choose to prioritize one over another.